moorepants/dissertation/systemidentification.rst

 their horse treadmill (Graber Ag Kagra Mustang 2200) during their downtime, :ref:`Figure 13.1<figHorseTreadmill>`.
 The treadmill is 1 meter wider and 5 meters long and has a speed range from 0.5 m/s to 17 m/s.
-This was only a third of the width treadmill at Vrije Universitiet in Amsterdam, but after some practice runs we felt that narrow lane changes and the lateral perturbations could be successfully performed.
+This was only a third of the width treadmill at Vrije Universiteit in Amsterdam, but after some practice runs we felt that narrow lane changes and the lateral perturbations could be successfully performed.
 We used the treadmill because the environment was very controllable, in particular with regard to fixed constant speeds, and